A Neural-Network Model-Measurement-Based Observation Operator For Weather Radar Reflectivity Assimilation: Methodology

 To develop the proposed NN observation operator, we used five years (2019–2023) of ALADIN model outputs and weather radar data from the Lisca radar (Slovenia, 46.07$^\circ$N, 15.29$^\circ$E, 945\,m a.s.l., frequency band: C, \cite{Strinar2018}; further details at \citealp{wmo-radar}), both provided by the Slovenian Met Office (ARSO).
 The ALADIN model \citep{Termonia2018} data were available at a horizontal resolution of 4.4\,km and a temporal resolution of 1\,h and 6\,h lead time, with a 6\,h analysis cycle (00, 06, 12, 18 UTC).
 From the radar dataset, we selected the lowest elevation angle ($0.5^\circ$) and computed the 3-D coordinates (x, y, z) using the Python package \textit{xradar} \citep{grover_2025_15862221} which refers to \citet{doviak2014doppler} for mathematical formulation.
 Both the ALADIN and radar domains are shown in \cref{fig:datasets}.
 Red areas on the radar disc indicate regions where the radar beam is blocked by terrain, i.e. the mountain shadow zones.
 These occur mostly to the northwest in the lee of the Kamnik-Savinja Alps.

 Before their use in model training, radar reflectivity data were preprocessed to ensure temporal and spatial consistency, as well as overall data quality.
 Following the operational quality-control procedures used at Slovenian Met Office, two filters were applied: (1) only observations within a 160\,km horizontal radius of the radar site were retained, which corresponds to roughly the first 3\,km of the atmospheric column, and (2) reflectivity values below 13.5\,dBZ were discarded and set to NaN to suppress background noise and spurious echoes.
+To ensure consistency between ALADIN fields and the observed atmospheric volume, we therefore restricted the input model variables to the lower troposphere.
+While upper-level winds and thermodynamic perturbations also affect deep convection, their consistent inclusion would require observations from additional radar elevation angles and the corresponding higher model levels.

 To further enhance data quality, a global outlier mask was constructed using a histogram-based Mahalanobis distance approach as in \citet{franch2020taasrad19}.
-For each radar resolution gate (i.e. each fixed position in the azimuth–range radar grid), we constructed a normalised histogram of reflectivity using 526 bins of width 0.1\,dBZ, based on a random subset comprising 20\% of all available time steps.
+For each radar resolution gate (i.e. each fixed position in the azimuth–range radar grid), we constructed a normalised histogram of reflectivity using 526 bins of width 0.1\,dB(Z), based on a random subset comprising 20\% of all available time steps.
 Each gate’s histogram was then treated as a feature vector in an $N_\text{bins}$-dimensional space.
 Using all gates, we estimated the global mean histogram and covariance matrix, and subsequently computed the Mahalanobis distance for each gate $i$ as follows: